PhiSch19/googlelocationconverter/README.md

 # googlelocationconverter
 A short Converter for the Google Data you can get from https://takeout.google.com/ to HTML-Files with a Link to https://latlong.net.

-This converter uses the following Libaries:
+This converter uses the following Libraries:

 GSON (https://github.com/google/gson/)